 4. May Help Prevent GI Issues Like Diverticulosis and Hemorrhoids

-4. May Help The Risk for Developing Colorectal Cancer
+5. May Help Lower Risk for Developing Colorectal Cancer

 Studies have found that a higher total dietary fiber intake is associated with a significantly reduced risk of developing colorectal cancer.
 Two food groups that are high in insoluble fiber, whole cereal grains and whole pieces of fruit, have been shown to be especially protective against colon cancer formation.